mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 **Week of announcement**

-* Company VPMOM shared at all-hands
+* Company V2MOM shared at all-hands
-* Department VPMOMs are posted
+* Department V2MOMs are posted
 * MLT presents company plan to their departments

 ## Quarterly Business Review \(QBR\)

-Each quarter we review process towards our VPMOMs and discuss achievements and opportunities.
+Each quarter we review process towards our V2MOMs and discuss achievements and opportunities.

-#### QBR VPMOM

-TBD

 #### Quarterly Business Review

-QBR is an exercise to increase output through concise, efficient review of quarterly goals for company and department in the context of VPMOMs.
+QBR is an exercise to increase output through concise, efficient review of quarterly goals for company and department in the context of V2MOMs.

 **Time and People**

-* Scheduled monthly for 3.5 hours with Mattermost Leadership Team.
+* Scheduled 1 week after quarter end and can be broken out into
+    * 90 mins for Sales QBR (30 mins for each region)
+    * 45 mins CS QBR
+    * 2 hours for MLT QBR.
+(30 mins each for Product, Engineering, Q&A & Marketing)

 **Prior to Meeting**